Ernesto Guevara

 Argentina:

-Ernesto Guevara, also known as Che, was involved in revolutionary activities in the Congo.
+Ernesto Guevara, known as Che Guevara, was an Argentine revolutionary and key figure in the Cuban Revolution.

 5